johnsonjh/cpm386/README.md

 * Use `-display none` to disable VGA video (and use *only* serial console).
 * Use `-serial none` to disable the serial UART (and use *only* VGA console).

-## Hardware support

-* Compatible with 386 (and later systems) with 1MB (or more) memory.
-* Systems using either PC BIOS or UEFI (with CSM) are supported.
-* VGA, 8042 PS/2, 8250/16450/16550 UART, and 8253/8254 PIT are supported.

 ## Included utilities